fadhilx/jekyll-multi-paginate/README.md

 There has Two ways to install this plugins to your jekyll pages

 #### Method 1

+1. Clone this repository
+2. Copy `.rb` file into your `_plugins` folder
+3. To initial `paginate: ` to your specified page and set the value to maximum number of post for each pages
+4. ready to use attribute that stored under `page.pagination`

+#### Method 2

 Add this line to your application's Gemfile: